-Rocky star Dolph Lundgren reveals he’s been battling cancer for eight years
+Rocky star Dolph Lundgren reveals secret cancer diagnosis

 Lundgren underwent surgery to remove six tumours.
 He said just as he was about to direct and star in a movie, he got a call from the doctor informing him “they found one more tumour in the liver”.

-“At that point, it started to hit me that this is kind of something serious,” he said.
-After going in for a scan to prepare for surgery, he received another call from the surgeon telling him “[the tumour’s] grown now, we can’t take it out”.
+“At that point, it started to hit me that this is kind of something serious,” said the 65-year-old.
+After going in for a scan to prepare for surgery, he received another call from the surgeon telling him that the tumour had “grown now”, meaning “we can’t take it out”.

 “It’s like the size of a small lemon.
 So now, if they can’t take it out that means you have to do systemic therapy,” Lundgren explained.